Core values guide our behaviours and decision-making.

 - I’ll find ways to alleviate feeling trapped — like mind over matter.

-- I can convert my thoughts to positive ones.
+- I can convert my thoughts into positive ones.

 - I’m gonna shift my thinking from “I’m trapped” to “I am free to be who I am where I am”.